 The 2004 model year saw the debut of the Wrangler Unlimited model.
 While it still featured two doors, its 10-inch larger wheelbase allowed for a significant increase in rear legroom and cargo space.
 The Rubicon version of the Unlimited then debuted in 2005, while a 6-speed manual transmission replaced the 5-speed.

 The Jeep Wrangler, with its now iconic look, has largely been deemed the top off-roader ever since it was first made available to the public.
 And overall, we think it makes a more than solid choice as a used SUV purchase, especially for those seeking off-road prowess.

-There are actually several different ways to buy a used Wrangler at the lowest price, and even at wholesale.
-You can click on the links to each of the following methods to get the specific instructions.
+Lastly, there are actually several different ways to buy a used Wrangler at the lowest price, and even at wholesale.